laila-kelloniemi/Twimba/README.md

 <!-- ABOUT THE PROJECT -->
 <h1 align="center">Twimba</h1>
-<h3 align="center">- the Twitter clone created by Scrimba, and further developed by me</h3>
+<h3 align="center">- the Twitter Clone Created by Scrimba, and Further Developed by Me</h3>

 <p>&nbsp;</p>

-Twimba is a Twitter clone page, mimicking the design and several functionalities of Twitter.
-The Twimba project was originally created for a Javascript Essentials course by Scrimba - an online Front End Developer educational resource.
+Twimba is a Twitter clone that mimics the design and various functionalities of Twitter.
+The Twimba project was originally created for a Javascript Essentials course offered by Scrimba, an online educational resource for front-end development.

-After completing this project within the Scrimba course, I have added several functionalities to the original Twimba page.
-This required changes in all files of the project.
-In addition, I made the CSS responsive.
-Details clarifying the differences between the original design and my own version of the Twimba can be found in the <a href="#contribution"> Contribution </a>section below.
+Upon completing the project in the Scrimba course, I expanded the functionality of the original Twimba page, making modifications across all project files.
+Additionally, I made the CSS responsive.
+For details clarifying the differences between the original design and my own version of the Twimba, please refer to the <a href="#contributions"> Contributions </a>section below.
 <p>&nbsp;</p>

 ### Built With